How to FOCUS THE CAMERA on an object in Blender

 Introduction

-In this article we are going to see how to quickly focus the view on an object and also how to make the rendering camera move in such a way that the object we are interested in is in the center of the scene.
+The TIP we are going to see in this article could save you in more than one time, we will see how to quickly focus the view on an object and also how to make the rendering camera move and focus a target object.

-Centering the view on an object in Blender
+Focus the view on an object in Blender

-To quickly center the view on an object in Blender what we have to do is to select the object and press the dot key on the numeric keypad (Numpad .), with this we go from the situation shown in figure 1 to figure 2, in which the view is centered on the origin of the selected object.
-In the case of not having a numeric keypad what you can do is select the object, click on “View” and then choose the option “Frame Selected“, this will center the view on the selected object.
+In order to quickly FOCUS the view on an object in Blender we select the object and press the dot key on the numeric keypad (Numpad .), with this we go from the situation shown in figure 1 below to figure 2, in which the view is centered on the origin of the selected object.
+If you don’t have a numeric keypad you can select the object, click on “View” and then choose the “Frame Selected” option, this will focus the view on the selected object aswell.

 blender viewport window with selected object that is not centered in the viewport.